 The COVID crisis has made clear how essential waste workers and waste pickers are to maintaining healthy cities.
 As we recover, GAIA’s network members will play a key role in rebuilding their communities.
-This blog series, Voices of Resilience, features stories of some of the waste pickers and waste workers at the frontlines of this pandemic.
-Who are fighting to provide essential services for their communities in spite of local governments that have failed to give them adequate safety equipment and worker protections.
-Thanks to the support of the GAIA community, we’ve been able to form an that made our Emergency Solidarity Fund possible, we were able to support members’ during this critical time.
+This blog series, Voices of Resilience, features stories of some of the waste pickers and waste workers at the frontlines of this pandemic, who are fighting to provide essential services for their communities in spite of local governments that have failed to give them adequate safety equipment and worker protections.
+Thanks to the support of the GAIA community through our Emergency Solidarity Fund, we were able to support members during this critical time.
 While the problems of our time seem ever greater, the solutions are happening locally, through the determination of community leaders working together in solidarity across borders.
 These are their stories.

 WASTE PICKERS IN LATIN AMERICA: POPULAR ECOLOGISTS FOR THE POST- COVID-19 WORLD

 Fernanda Solíz is a specialist in Public Health, professor at Universidad Andina Simón Bolívar, member of Acción Ecológica and author of several books.
 Although only waste pickers can speak directly about their occupation, Fernanda has rescued their voices and has worked in solidarity with waste pickers associations fighting to achieve material and social recognition.

 Co-author of the book, “The Right to Health in Recycling.
 Community Actions Against Covid-19”, she points out in one of the chapters that many diseases, such as Covid-19, are the result of a “bad development” model: a vision of development that places the accumulation of capital above the ethics of life (p.46).